SaiSiriChandana/SaiSiriChandana/README.md

 <pre>git commit -m "Building the future 🚀"</pre>

 # Hey there!
-I'm Kurella Sai Siri Chandana 👋
+I build scalable solutions at the intersection of AI and software engineering 🚀, driven by curiosity and innovation 🌟

 </div>

-Building the future, one line of code at a time 🚀 | Where AI meets software engineering, curiosity leads the way 🌟

 ---